 Web Design & Applications

-Duke and OIT offer a full range of Web solutions, whether through Duke Web Services (formerly known as Blackwell Interactive), Duke Creative or services based in the Law School, Fuqua, Nicholas School or Pratt - including Web space, site design (and related print design), application programming, blogs, wikis, forums and digital media solutions.
+Duke and OIT offer a full range of Web solutions, whether through Duke Web Services or services based in the Law School, Fuqua, Nicholas School or Pratt - including Web space, site design (and related print design), application programming, blogs, wikis, forums and digital media solutions.

 One card to rule them all… The DukeCard provides students, faculty and staff with an identification card that provides access to buildings, residences and parking areas.
 It also lets you purchase food from vending machines and all the places to eat on and off campus, movies, laundry, books, and more!